Medically reviewed by Drugs.com. Last updated on Feb 27, 2022.

 You may take calcium and vitamin D supplements while you are using this medicine if needed.
 Follow your doctor's instructions about how to take these supplements.

-Use of this medicine and parathyroid hormone analogs for more than 2 years during your lifetime is not recommended.
+Use of this medicine for more than 2 years during your lifetime is not recommended.